 How To Find Stress-Relief

 So when we talk about calming foods, it is not comfort foods.
-It Is meals and snacks that soothe and calm you.
-Because nutrients in foods cause a steady, reliable source of energy.
-You will feel more focused, balanced, and like you can conquer anything.Choose nutrient-dense foods for a healthy strong body Click To Tweet
+I am talking about meals and snacks that soothe and calm you.
+Because nutrients in foods cause a steady, reliable source of energy, we feel more focused and balanced.
+Also, more like we can conquer anything.
+I love that feeling of confidence.Choose nutrient-dense foods for a healthy strong body Click To Tweet

 What makes food calming?